 - 1. Network architecture and design: The network architecture should be designed to minimise security risks.
 For example, networks should be segmented to isolate critical systems from less critical systems. - 2.
 Access control: Access to network resources should be restricted to authorised users only.
 This can be achieved through a variety of methods, such as passwords, multifactor authentication, and role-based access control. - 3.
 Security monitoring: Networks should be monitored for suspicious activity.
 This can be done through a variety of methods, such as intrusion detection systems, security information and event management (SIEM) systems, and log analysis. - 4.
 Incident response: Network operators should have a plan to respond to security incidents, which includes steps to identify, contain, eradicate, and recover from them. - 5.
 Data storage: All critical and user data should be effectively protected with backups.

-In light of this recognition and the growing threat of cyberattacks, the Authority has prepared these guidelines to fulfil its mandate of consumer protection.
+In light of this recognition and the growing threat of cyberattacks, the Authority has prepared these Guidelines for Cybersecurity of Public Telecommunications Networks and Broadcasting Facilities to fulfil in part its mandate of consumer protection.

 1.2 Purpose